GETTING BACK ON TRACK

 Coach Brian Daboll told the media Thursday that the coaching staff would use the full week of practices before making a final determination about the starting offensive line for Monday night.
 However, he did mention Josh Ezeudu would get the first practice reps at left tackle, so for the sake of this piece, let's assume the Giants will use the same starting line as last week, which would make Jermaine Eluemunor a key player to watch.

 Heading into Week 8, the veteran tackle has been credited with just one sack allowed on the season.
 Eluemunor has been on the field for every offensive snap this year, totaling 474 offensive snaps and 304 pass block snaps, both of which rank second in the league among offensive tackles.
-The 29-year-old missed Friday's practice due to a groin injury, and although Daboll said he's "hopeful" Eluemunor will be able to play, his situation will need to be monitored.
-But if he is out there on the field Monday night, Eluemunor would face what could be his toughest test to date.
+The 29-year-old missed practice on Friday and Saturday due to a hip injury, and although Daboll said he's "hopeful" Eluemunor will be able to play, his situation will need to be monitored.
+He is listed as questionable on the final injury report, but if he is out there on the field Monday night, Eluemunor would face what could be his toughest test to date.

 If he's is out there at right tackle, then Eluemunor will be matched up against All-Pro edge rusher T.J.
 Watt for essentially the entire game, as the former Defensive Player of the Year almost exclusively lines up across the right tackle.
 Watt has 4.5 sacks and 12 quarterback hits on the season with three forced fumbles.
 The 30-year-old has led the NFL in sacks three different seasons, including last year when he racked up 19.5 sacks.